Politics of New Zealand: Foreign relations

-New Zealand maintains a network of 29 embassies and 99 consulates abroad and holds relations with about 150 countries.
+New Zealand maintains a network of 32 embassies, 20 high commissions and 95 consulates abroad, and holds relations with about 150 countries.
 New Zealand is involved in the Pacific Islands Forum, the Pacific Community, Asia-Pacific Economic Cooperation, the East Asia Summit, and the ASEAN Regional Forum.
 It is a member of the Commonwealth of Nations, Organisation for Economic Co-operation and Development (OECD), and a founding member of the United Nations (UN).
 New Zealand is party to a number of free-trade agreements, most prominently Closer Economic Relations with Australia and the New Zealand–China Free Trade Agreement.

 Historically New Zealand aligned itself strongly with the United Kingdom and had few bilateral relations with other countries.
 In the later 20th century, relationships in the Asia-Pacific region became more important.
 New Zealand has also traditionally worked closely with Australia, whose foreign policy followed a similar historical trend.
 In turn, many Pacific Islands (such as Samoa) have looked to New Zealand's lead.
 A large proportion of New Zealand's foreign aid goes to these countries and many Pacific people migrate to New Zealand for employment.
 Despite the 1986 rupture in the ANZUS military alliance (as a result of New Zealand's nuclear-free policy), New Zealand has maintained good working relations with the United States and Australia on a broad array of international issues.

 Political culture

 Political change in New Zealand has been gradual and pragmatic, rather than revolutionary.
 The nation's approach to governance has emphasised social welfare, and multiculturalism, which is based on immigration, social integration, and suppression of far-right politics, that has wide public and political support.
 New Zealand is regarded as one of the most honest countries in the world, and it was ranked first in the world in 2017 for lowest perceived level of corruption by the organisation Transparency International.
 Democracy and rule of law are founding political principles in New Zealand.
-Early Pākehā settlers believed that traditional British legal principles (including individual title to land) would be upheld in New Zealand.
+Early European settlers believed that traditional British legal principles (including individual title to land) would be upheld in New Zealand.
 The nation's history, such as the legacy of the British colonial rule evidenced in the Westminster system, continues to have an impact on political culture, despite New Zealand's political independence.
 As at 2021, New Zealand is identified as a "full democracy" in the Economist Intelligence Unit's Democracy Index.
 The country rates highly for civic participation in the political process, with 82% voter turnout during recent elections, compared with the OECD average of 69%.